gitpan/Gideon/README.md

 __This software is under heavy development, things may be broken and APIs may change in the future until we reach v1.0.0__

+# DESCRIPTION

+Gideon's goal is to build a data access layer for your model and let you focus on business logic.
+It's designed to support multiple backends and to be extended to support other features not provided with the distribution.

+Gideon is built on top of [Moose](http://search.cpan.org/perldoc?Moose) and depends on the [Class::MOP](http://search.cpan.org/perldoc?Class::MOP) to automagically build the data access interface for your objects

+## Getting Started

+The best place to start is the [Gideon::Manual](http://search.cpan.org/perldoc?Gideon::Manual), also by looking at some of the examples included in the distribution

 # BENEFITS